tanjazlender/MicrobiomePrime/README.md

 ## Installation
 MicrobiomePrime is intended to be run in a x86-64 Linux OS (tested on Ubuntu).

 *Note: Due to the complexity and high computational demands of sequencing data, using a High Performance Computing (HPC) system may be necessary to ensure efficient processing and analysis of large datasets.*

 **1. Create a conda environment**

-Use the provided environment.yml file in the 'requirements' folder to create a Conda environment with all necessary dependencies:
+Use the provided environment.yml file in the `requirements` folder to create a Conda environment with all necessary dependencies:

 ```
 conda env create -f environment.yml